PratikKarki106/sajilo-assessment/README.md

 Technical assessment for the **React Developer Intern/Trainee** position at **Sajilo Life Pvt.
 Ltd.**

-> **Before you commit this file:** everything marked `[VERIFY]` is something I could not confirm from the code.
-Check it against your app, fix it, or delete it.
-Remove this note when done.

 ## Live Demo and Repository

 - **Live app:** https://sajilo-assessment.kpratik.com.np